manish257/caravel_user_project/README.md

 This differentiator will provide a measure of the sample-to-sample change in an input single.
 It will help to differentiate a serial byte-wide.
 The backward difference is implemented with the buffer and ab subtractor.

-Refer to [README](docs/source/index.rst) for this sample project documentation.